Plotting rjuliabugs draws using bayesplot package

 simultaneous confidence bands.
 These bands have a coverage probability

-to fully contain all rank ECDFs with probability prob
+to fully contain all rank ECDFs with probability prob.
+When

 between the observed rank ECDFs and the theoretical uniform distribution